MaxPrem/master_text/Multivariate Analysis in NIR Spectroscopy.md

 Unfortonately, in prediction, accuracy and simplicity (interpretability are in conflict.

-*the Occam Dilemma)accuray genreally requires more complex predictoin kethods.
-Simple and inerpretable fucntions do note make the most accuraet predictors.
+*the Occam Dilemma)accuray genreally requires more complex predictoin methods.
+Simple and inerpretable models do note make the most accuraet predictors.

-If the goad is interpretability, gaining information about the model , or accuracy on the relation between predictors and response variables.
+If the goal is interpretability, gaining information about the model , or accuracy on the relation between predictors and response variables.

 For this task two workflows were developed,
-* a classical linear model approach using Partial Least Squares Regression!!! with preceding variable selection(regularized reg.) and spectral preprocessing,
+* a classical linear model approach combining regularized regression and dimension reductoin using ElasticNet and PartialLeastSquares regression with preceding variable selection(regularized reg.) and spectral preprocessing,

 * as well a nonlinear-regression model using Convolutional-Neural-Networks, a deep neural network architecture highly effective for analyzing visual data.

 * a data model approch combining regularized linear regression for variable selection and partial least square regression for dimension reduction on the selected wavelenghts to create a sparse model.